Monday, September 2, 2024

 • “Johnny-Run-Along” suggests this can be used to socially deflect, to assist in convincing others to “run along” and mind their own business.

-• Japanese Clubmoss
+Japanese Clubmoss (Lycopodium japonicum

 Lycopodium japonicum